zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Mon, Aug 9
+Wed, Aug 11
 =========

 Objectives
 ------------
-- Review the concepts we've learned.
-- Be able to describe the motion of an object using position-time and velocity-time graphs.
+- Be able to describe the motion of an object using velocity-time graphs.

 Agenda
 ---------